 Rouen’s historic quarters are packed with tempting shops and restaurants.
 There are also glorious weekly markets.
 This being a university town, there is plenty of buzzing nightlife too.

 The Seine and the riverbanks

-Back with the Seine, having been somewhat neglected in modern times, attention is now turning back to the river.
-Increasing numbers of initiatives have been created to open the riverbanks more and more to visitors.
+Back with the Seine, attention is now turning to the river.
+Increasing numbers of initiatives have been put in place to open the riverbanks up to more visitors.
+Parks and gardens have recently been created along the south bank, whilst on the other side of the river, bars, restaurants and nightclubs line the quayside.
 The Panorama XXL is the latest grandiose new cultural attraction.
 In addition, from 6th to 16th June 2019, vast numbers of tall ships will gather on the Seine at Rouen for the Armada Festival.

 Sites and attractions

 Excellent museums cover different periods of the city’s history